loganmhb/qrep/README.md

     ./qrep.py term replacement file.txt

 It will search through `file.txt` looking for `term`.
 When it finds a match, it will ask you if you want to replace `term` with `replacement`, highlighting them with fancy magical terminal escape codes.
-When it's done searching, it will print the whole file.
+If you say yes, it will make the replacement.

 `term` is interpreted as a Python regular expression, directly.
-In `replacement`, backslash groups from the regex are available.
+In `replacement`, capture groups from the regex are available using backslash notation.
 So for example,

     ./qrep.py 'def ([a-z]+)(\(.*\)):' 'def \2\1:' qrep.py

 will switch the name and arguments of each function definition in the file qrep.py.

-# Coming soon
-- Update files in place
-- Recursive searches of directories
+If the file argument is a directory, `qrep` will recursively perform the search through each file and subdirectory.